 During this time, the number of women working in British forestry rose by roughly a third, however by 1951, we were back down to our pre-war level.

-Cut to 2020 and things are looking a little different at Forestry England.
-40% of our workforce is now female and the recent launch of our Women in Forestry Program Board is looking to impact positive changes for all our staff in the coming years.
+Cut to 2022 and things are looking a little different at Forestry England.
+39.4% of our workforce is now female and the launch of our Women in Forestry Program Board in 2019 has already started to make positive changes for women in our workplaces.